ASCIA First Aid Plan for Anaphylaxis

 - Tingling mouth

-- For insect allergy, flick out the sting if it can be seen (but do not remove ticks)
+- For insect allergy - flick out sting if visible

 - Stay with person and call for help